AcalaNetwork/acala-wiki/karura/crowdloan/faq.md

 ### **Can I make multiple referrals and get a bonus for each one?**

 Yes.
 For each referral you make, you and your referee will both receive a 5% bonus on the amount they contribute to the Karura crowdloan.
 For example, if Alice shares her referral link with Bob and Carl, Alice's bonus is equivalent to 5% of Bob's contribution plus 5% of Carl's contribution.

-### **Can I still generate my own referral code?**

-No. The referral codes were given to those who registered on the Karura waiting list.
-The registration for Karura Waiting List was finished on 31 March 2021.

-However, you can still use another person’s referral code to receive a 5% bonus, you just won’t be able to use that code to refer other people.

 ### Do referrals work if I'm participating through an exchange?